What Is a Biostatistician? 2025 Career Guide

 Biostatisticians can work in a variety of settings on different types of research studies.

 Besides clinical settings, you can also choose to work in government or nonprofit organizations, in academia, in technology, or in a corporation.
 Biostatisticians sometimes work for pharmaceutical companies during their clinical studies to determine whether a drug is effective.
-They might do the same for a medical device company.
-They may work for a public health-focused non-profit to evaluate programs that inform policy making.
-In government-related roles, they help shape public health and education policies.
+You might do the same for a medical device company.
+You may work for a public health-focused non-profit to evaluate programs that inform policy making.
+In government-related roles, you would help shape public health and education policies.

 Biostatistician salary and job outlook

-Biostatisticians can expect to make an above-average salary.
-According to the US Bureau of Labor Statistics, mathematicians and statisticians earn a median annual salary of $96,280 [3].
-As mentioned earlier, they can expect 31 percent job growth from now until 2031 [3].
-Indeed lists an even higher average salary of $126,004 [5].
+The salary of a biostatistician salary is above average.
+According to the US Bureau of Labor Statistics, mathematicians and statisticians earn a median annual salary of $104,860 [2].
+As mentioned earlier, they can expect 11 percent job growth from now until 2033.
+Indeed lists an average salary of $103,871 [3].

 Biostatisticians typically work on a team of scientists and researchers to perform analyses, develop plans, and interpret results.